-Over the last decade the Council's Annual Accounts and Financial Statements have served to reflect a period of change and recovery.
+Over the last decade the Council's finances have served to reflect a period of change and recovery.
 Significant events in prior years, such as the impact of Covid-19, financial austerity and demographic change, have shaped the Council to remain sustainable and continue to perform well against a backdrop of reduced funding.
-Such austerity and increased demand on resources increases year-on-year with each superceding the last.
-Whilst its impact has been challenging for the Council to manage, and the cumulative impact significant, collectively it served to galvanise systems, structures, teams, governance arrangements and strategies to the extent that change has been well managed and has never served as a fundamental shock to the Council and its operations.
-At the end of the financial year 2022/23, worldwide events are such that the term 'unprecedented' along with considerations around austerity require updating on an annual basis to accommodate the scale of challenges ahead.
+Such austerity along increased demand on resources and the costs of delivery has increased year-on-year with the rates of inflation peaking, and remaining especially high within those areas of Council activity such as health and social care, capital projects and reactive maintenance.